diaorui/peek-deck/ai.md

 *Tencent*

-HY-World 1.5 is a text-to-3D model that generates interactive 3D worlds with real-time latency and geometric consistency using a streaming video diffusion approach.
-It supports versatile applications like 3D reconstruction and promptable events by enabling dynamic context reconstitution and reinforcement learning for enhanced action control and visual quality.
+HY-World 1.5 is a text-to-3D model enabling real-time, interactive world modeling with long-term geometric consistency.
+It uses a streaming video diffusion approach with novel memory management and RL post-training for applications like 3D reconstruction and scene generation.

 `text-to-3d`

-⬇️ 0 • ❤️ 289 • 4h ago
+⬇️ 0 • ❤️ 290 • 4h ago

 ---